-Renal artery stenosis is a narrowing or blockage of the artery that supplies blood to the kidneys.
+Renal artery stenosis is a narrowing or blockage of the arteries that supply blood to the kidneys.

-People with renovascular hypertension may have a history of high blood pressure that is severe and hard to control with medication.
+People with renovascular hypertension may have a history of very high blood pressure that is hard to bring down with medicines.

 Symptoms of renovascular hypertension include: